Seating Considerations in Pressure Injury Prevention

 Implementation considerations

-Select a pressure redistribution support surface (i.e., a seating cushion) based on the individual’s dimensions, functional needs, posture and stability, and comfort.
-Involve a clinician with specific expertise in seating individuals at risk of PIs (6, 8) (e.g., seating specialist, physiotherapist, physical therapist, occupational therapist, etc.), particularly for individuals who spend significant periods of time in seated positions (e.g., independent wheelchair users).
+Select a seating pressure redistribution support surface (e.g., seating cushions, back support or other wheelchair support surface or postural support device) based on the individual’s dimensions, functional needs, posture and stability, level of sensation and comfort.
+Involve a clinician with specific expertise in seating individuals at risk of PIs (4, 6) (e.g., seating specialist, physiotherapist, physical therapist, occupational therapist, etc.), particularly for individuals who spend significant periods of time in seated positions (e.g., full-time independent wheelchair and scooter users).

 Consider individual allergies or sensitivities to seating materials.